Caixian-Wang/Assignment2-Distributed-Systems/README.md

 __Feature:__

 + Photographer:
-  + Log new Images
+  + Log new Images — Completed and Tested.
-  + Metadata updating
+  + Metadata updating — Completed and Tested.
-  + Invalid image removal
+  + Invalid image removal  — Completed and Tested.
-  + Status Update Mailer
+  + Status Update Mailer — Not Attempted
 + Moderator
-  + Status updating
+  + Status updating   — Completed and Tested.
++ Filtering  — Completed and Tested.
++ Messaging — Not Attempted

 ### Commit Information